dku-boanlab/barista/README.md

 - Run the Barista NOS as a daemon
 > $ ./barista -d

-- Run the Barista NOS with only base components
+- Run the Barista NOS with base components
 > $ ./barista -b

 - Connect the Barista NOS